 Matthew O’Haren-USA TODAY Sports.
 Pictured: NASCAR fans review their sports bets

-- The Action Network's Josh Appelbaum and Danny Donahue discuss the tools and strategies they use when deciding which plays to include in their Sharp Reports.
+- The Action Network's Josh Appelbaum and Danny Donahue discuss the tools and strategies they use to identify and track sharp money.

 - Some of those strategies include utilizing Sports Insights' Bet Signals, identifying reverse line movement and comparing bet and dollar percentages.